splunk/public-o11y-docs/alerts-detectors-notifications/autodetect/autodetect-customize.rst

 Copy and customize an AutoDetect detector
 ******************************************************

+You copy and customize an AutoDetect detector if you want to modify it because AutoDetect detectors are read-only.
 When you customize an AutoDetect detector, Splunk Observability Cloud creates a copy of the original detector for you to apply the customizations.

 - Any changes you make to the customized detector don't apply to the original AutoDetect detector.
 - Customized detectors created from AutoDetect detectors count toward the maximum numbers of detectors your organization can have.
-To learn more about detectors limit, see :ref:`maximum-number-of-detectors-per-org`.
+To learn more about the detectors limit, see :ref:`maximum-number-of-detectors-per-org`.
 - The default limit for customized detectors per AutoDetect detector is 15.
 If you want to increase this limit, contact support for help.

 To customize a copy of an AutoDetect detector, do the following: